4 Hypothesis testing

 4.2.8 Observed effect size

 In Section 4.2.7 we discussed the true effect, the difference between the null hypothesis and the true alternative hypothesis.
-The problem is that we do not know the true effect, we do not know which of the two hypothesis is actually true.
+The problem is that we do not know the true effect.

 We can only estimate the true effect using the sample statistic.
 The difference between the sample statistic and the null hypothesis is called the observed effect size.
 In the candy factory example, the observed effect size is the difference between the number of yellow candies in the sample and the number of yellow candies in the null hypothesis.
 If the null hypothesis is that the machine produces bags with 5 yellow candies, and the sample contains 4 yellow candies, the observed effect size is 1.

 The same definition holds for the continuous case.
 If the null hypothesis is that the average media literacy in the population is 5.5, and the sample mean is 3.9, the observed effect size is 1.6.
 Or if we hypothesize that average candy weight in the population is 2.8 grams and we find an average candy weight in our sample bag of 2.75 grams, the effect size is -0.05 grams.
-If a difference of 0.05 grams is a great deal to us, the effect is practically relevant.
+If a difference of 0.05 grams is meaningful to us (e.g. because it leads to cost savings for the candy company or anger in the customers who notice smaller candy sizes), the effect is practically relevant.

 Note that the effect sizes depend on the scale on which we measure the sample outcome.
 The unstandardized effect size of average candy weight changes if we measure candy weight in grams, micro grams, kilograms, or ounces.
 Of course, changing the scale does not affect the meaning of the effect size but the number that we are looking at is very different: 0.05 grams, 50 milligrams, 0.00005 kilos, or 0.00176 ounces.
 For this reason, we do not have rules of thumb for interpreting these unstandardized effect sizes in terms of small, medium, or large effects.
 But we do have rules of thumb for standardized effect sizes.
-Unstandardized effect sizes are very useful for reporting the practical results of your study, but they are not very useful for comparing studies or for meta-analysis.
+Unstandardized effect sizes are very useful for reporting the practical results of your study.
+Standardized effect sizes are useful for comparisons and defining rules of thumb for their interpretation.

-You can imagine that estimating the true effect size on just one sample is not very reliable.
-The observed effect size could be the result of our sample being the result of the null being true, or the alternative being true.
-The way researchers try to get a notion of the true effect size is by replicating the study.
-If the observed effect size is consistent over multiple replications, we can be more confident that the average observed effect size is the true effect size.
+Because the observed effect size is based on the result of drawing one random sample, its reliability is limited.
+An important tool to get a more reliable estimate of the true effect size is replication.
+If the observed effect size is consistent over multiple replications, we can be more confident that the average observed effect size across studies is the true effect size.
 This is what we will cover in Section 4.2.10 about meta analysis.

 4.2.8.1 Cohen’s d